Nuclear power plant: Flexibility

 Nuclear stations are used primarily for base load because of economic considerations.
 The fuel cost of operations for a nuclear station is smaller than the fuel cost for operation of coal or gas plants.
 Since most of the cost of nuclear power plants is capital cost, there is almost no cost saved by running it at less than full capacity.

 Nuclear power plants are routinely used in load following mode on a large scale in France, although "it is generally accepted that this is not an ideal economic situation for nuclear stations".
 Unit A at the now decommissioned German Biblis Nuclear Power Plant was designed to modulate its output 15% per minute between 40% and 100% of its nominal power.

 Russia has led in the practical development of floating nuclear power stations, which can be transported to the desired location and occasionally relocated or moved for easier decommissioning.
 In 2022, the United States Department of Energy funded a three-year research study of offshore floating nuclear power generation.
 In October 2022, NuScale Power and Canadian company Prodigy announced a joint project to bring a North American small modular reactor based floating plant to market.

 Economics

 Bruce Nuclear Generating Station (Canada), one of the largest operational nuclear power facilities in the world.

-The economics of nuclear power plants is a controversial subject, and multibillion-dollar investments ride on the choice of an energy source.
 Nuclear power stations typically have high capital costs, but low direct fuel costs, with the costs of fuel extraction, processing, use and spent fuel storage internalized costs.
 Therefore, comparison with other power generation methods is strongly dependent on assumptions about construction timescales and capital financing for nuclear stations.
-Cost estimates take into account station decommissioning and nuclear waste storage or recycling costs in the United States due to the Price Anderson Act.
+Cost estimates take into account station decommissioning and nuclear waste storage or recycling costs.

-With the prospect that all spent nuclear fuel could potentially be recycled by using future reactors, generation IV reactors are being designed to completely close the nuclear fuel cycle.
-However, up to now, there has not been any actual bulk recycling of waste from a NPP, and on-site temporary storage is still being used at almost all plant sites due to construction problems for deep geological repositories.
-Only Finland has an operating repository, therefore from a worldwide perspective, long-term waste storage costs are uncertain.

 Olkiluoto Nuclear Power Plant in Eurajoki, Finland.
 The site houses of one of the most powerful reactors known as EPR.

-Construction, or capital cost aside, measures to mitigate global warming such as a carbon tax or carbon emissions trading, increasingly favor the economics of nuclear power.
-Further efficiencies are hoped to be achieved through more advanced reactor designs, Generation III reactors promise to be at least 17% more fuel efficient, and have lower capital costs, while Generation IV reactors promise further gains in fuel efficiency and significant reductions in nuclear waste.